groenator/iptvboss-docker/README.md

 This Docker image provides a VNC server with the IPTVBoss application.
 It includes the option to configure Cronitor for monitoring.

+IPTVBoss is pre-installed via apt in the `/usr/lib/iptvboss` directory.
+You can customize its configuration and settings.

 ## Prerequisites

-- Docker installed on your server.
+- Docker installed on your machine.
 See [Docker documentation](https://docs.docker.com/get-docker/) for installation instructions.
 - Docker-compose.
 See [Docker Compose documentation](https://docs.docker.com/compose/install/) for installation instructions.
 - A Linux or Mac computer to build the Docker image.
 I don't use Windows, for Windows I recommend using WSL2.